vic-ma/howtodismantle.github.io/_posts/2024-10-25-Barcode-Bliss-Part-III-Bringing-ProGlove-and-SAP-together-Transfer-Order-Use-Case.md

 ### 3. Confirming the pick

-When the user has finished the pick he is supposed to confirm this by double clicking on the ProGlove button.
+When the user has finished the pick he is supposed to confirm this by double-clicking on the ProGlove button.
 The current line item is set to D for Done and we send the worker the next bin in the list.

 ![image](/assets/2024-10-25/080.png)